bostonhuman/WebFundamentals/src/content/en/updates/posts/2016/01/mediarecorder.markdown

 * video/webm;codecs=vp8
 * video/webm;codecs=vp9

-Use the static method `MediaRecoder.isTypeSupported()` to check if a MIME type is supported, for example when you instantiate MediaRecorder:
+Use the static method `MediaRecorder.isTypeSupported()` to check if a MIME type is supported, for example when you instantiate MediaRecorder:

 {% highlight javascript %}
 var options;